 Where we so lately sweetly twinned

 At the walled Orti Oricellari gardens, where once the Platonic Academy of Florence gathered, learn how eminent scholars of the time, among them the poet Angelo Poliziano, established a neoclassical justification of love between men as analogous to the highest form of religious love.

 Le Murate, a former convent, also reveals the stories of women who engaged in covert same-sex relations.
 Learn the fascinating tale of two 17th century Benedictine nuns, Benedetta Carlini and Bartolomea Crivelli, accused and imprisoned by the church for crimes of a sexual nature.

 REVIVING TRADITIONS OF THE PAST

 A private visit to the Teatro Verdi, formerly the Stinche Prison where the sculptor Benvenuto Cellini was imprisoned in 1556, serves as a thoughtful prelude to the journey’s high-spirited conclusion.
-Guests are invited to attend a private masquerade ball where the theme of classical mythology and concealed identities will be played out in the illustrious surrounds of the Palazzo Gondi.
+Guests are invited to attend a private dinner with spectacular views where the theme of classical mythology and concealed identities will be played out in the illustrious surrounds of the Palazzo Gondi.

 An art historian and specialist in LGBTQ+ history, Kevin Childs has focused his study of visual culture on the United Kingdom and Italy.
 Having devised courses at leading museums and universities, Kevin was also instrumental in setting up the first Professorship in LGBTQ+ history at the University of Oxford.